-A hearty, delicious and easy loaded baked potato soup, flavoured with sour cream and green onion, to enjoy the flavours of baked potato in soup form.
+A hearty, delicious and quick loaded potato soup, flavoured with sour cream and green onion.
+Enjoy the flavours of baked potato in soup form.
 Ready in just 30 minutes!

 The Winter is long here and there are two things that get me through it – baking and soup.
-And when it comes to soup, this potato soup is the one that shows up the most.
+And when it comes to soup, this loaded potato soup is the one that shows up the most.
 It’s hearty, filling, delicious and easy and it’s ready in just 30 minutes start to finish!

 As this creamy baked potato soup is made with just a few, simple ingredients, it’s an always available meal option, even when I’m snowed in.
 It’s also where I turn when I have a shortage of time or energy for cooking dinner.
 Served with a fresh baked loaf of bread, it’s a super easy and warming meal and a simply wonderful bowl of comfort.